-We were delighted with the opportunity to chat to industry veteran – Shiv Sahgal – Food and Refreshment Marketing Director for Unilever Malaysia who has over two decades FMCG experience across several Asian markets.
-We asked him what he knows for sure on the importance of innovation and communication in the online-to-offline (O2O) world of convenience retail, in order to drive consumer brand loyalty.
+We were delighted with the opportunity to chat with industry veteran – Shiv Sahgal – Food and Refreshment Marketing Director for Unilever Malaysia who has over two decades of FMCG experience across several Asian markets.
+We asked him what he knows for sure about the importance of innovation and communication in the online-to-offline (O2O) world of convenience retail, in order to drive consumer brand loyalty.
 His insights include the importance of authenticity, transparency and consistency in each product’s story and throughout the brand’s identity, as well as the role of direct communication strategies and developing new sales channels with consumers.

 Shiv Sahgal, Foods and Refreshment Marketing Director, Unilever Malaysia